 By the time the baby potatoes are nice and crisp and start to wrinkle on the outside, the broccoli is nice and crisp with some black edges starting to form.
 I make a whole recipe of just charred broccoli for this reason.

 It is so good!
 For this recipe, we are roasting purple potatoes, yellow potatoes and red potatoes with broccoli.
 That is because we had the purple, yellow, and red mixed baby potatoes that we bought from the store.

 You can use any baby potato variety you have on hand.
 The potatoes and broccoli will come out nice and crisp.

 Ingredients to make roasted potatoes and broccoli

 - Baby potatoes.
-You can use golden potatoes, baby red potatoes or a mixed bag of baby potatoes like I did here.
+You can use golden potatoes, baby red potatoes, or a mixed bag of baby purple potatoes, red potatoes, and yellow potatoes like I did.

 - Fresh broccoli.

 - Fresh herbs.
 I prefer rosemary and oregano but you could also use thyme or any other fresh herbs you love.

 When working with the baby potatoes, they will all be slightly different in size.
 To make sure they cook evenly, I look for the smaller potatoes and leave them whole and then I slice in half the other baby potatoes.

 After I am done prepping the potatoes, I like to cut the broccoli into pieces that are about the size of the baby potatoes.
 Keeping everything around the same size will ensure quick and even cooking.